McDonald’s Faces Week‑Long Boycott

 Official response:

-McDonald’s claims core DEI commitments remain, denies price‑gouging, and says that their franchisees set prices.
+McDonald’s claims core DEI commitments remain, denies price-gouging, and says its franchisees set prices.

 • Financial pressure: Boycotts aim to hit McDonald’s margins at a critical time ~ U.S. same-store sales have declined.